TRACK CHAIR

 benoit.depaire@uhasselt.be

-AI and digital technologies may lead to various negative consequences with varying degrees of severity for individuals, employees, families, firms, and societies.
-They afford unfair and biased recommendations and suboptimal behaviors, such as algorithm aversion.
-Recent advancements in generative AI, such as large language models, their ability to generate human-like, convincing claims, and their innate tendency to “hallucinate” and generate fake images and videos (e.g., “deepfake” technology) are of particular concern.
+Furthermore, the rise of AI, i.e., “AI”ization, has added several new and complex concerns to this array of issues.
+Specifically, the rise of AI affords unfair and biased recommendations and deviant behaviors, such as algorithm aversion.
+Moreover, recent advancements in generative AI, such as large language models, their ability to generate human-like, convincing claims, and their innate tendency to “hallucinate” and generate fake images and videos (e.g., “deepfake” technology), are of particular concern.
 As these technologies are used for content generation on social media, their hard-to-detect hallucinations can further increase users’ likelihood of falling victim to misinformation.
-These concerns also raise questions about the social responsibility of technology giants as well as possible negative effects of technologies on children.
+These concerns also raise questions about the social responsibility of technology giants as well as possible negative effects of technologies on children and youth.

-Submitted papers can focus on, but are not limited to, the following themes related to potential dark sides of AI and digital technologies.
-We acknowledge that over time new forms and types of “dark sides” will emerge, and we are hence open to topics that may extend this list.
+Submitted papers can focus on, but are not limited to, the following areas related to the dark sides of AI and digital technologies.
+We acknowledge that new forms and types of “dark sides” will emerge over time, and we are open to topics that may extend this list.

-- Dark sides of artificial intelligence and/or robots
+- Dark sides of artificial intelligence and/or robots, including ethical and moral concerns

 - Dark sides of datafication